BAD BLOCK - 2024

-Immersive and interactive sound objects show / From 12 years old (15 years old in school sessions)
+Immersive and interactive sound objects show / / Adults-Teens

 • By : Céline Garnavault & Thomas Sillard